EIT-Economics/international-gains-to-healthy-longevity/README.md

 ### Overview

-The Julia implementation groups the original code [here](https://github.com/julianashwin/international-gains-to-healthy-longevity.git) with minor editing, producing ~2-5x faster execution (after compilation).
+The Julia implementation groups the original code from [here](https://github.com/julianashwin/international-gains-to-healthy-longevity.git) with minor editing.

 ### Setup